datacarpentry/astronomy-python/_episodes/05-join.md

-In the previous episode, we define a rectangle around stars in GD-1 in spatial coordinates and in proper motion which we transformed into ICRS coordinates and created point lists of the polygon verticies.
+In the previous episode, we define a rectangle around stars in GD-1 in spatial coordinates and in proper motion which we transformed into ICRS coordinates and created point lists of the polygon vertices.
 We will use that data for this episode.
 Whether you are working from a new notebook or coming back from a checkpoint, reloading the data will save you from having to run the query again.